-The July 16-June 17 data release is the second of three data releases based on blended NRS and AMP print readership data, ahead of the launch of full AMP print and digital data in February 2018.
+The July 16-June 17 data release is the second of three data releases based on blended NRS and AMP print readership data, ahead of the launch of full AMP print and digital data in Spring 2018.
 Data will be described as NRS data up until that launch.

 The blended data releases are: